xlcteam/xlc-team.info/content/about.md

 *master of bikes*

 From the day one Mário managed to just fit into our existing team in a way no other member even could.
-He was (and is) so excited that infect everyone and made us even more excited then we were (and we were **really** excited).
+He was (and is) so excited that he infected everyone and made us even more excited than we were (and we were **really** excited).

 He's also a live proof that once you are interested you do whatever it takes to get your crazy ideas come true.